 Feeding fish is one of the more pleasurable daily tasks.
 Kids absolutely love to help and fish quickly learn to greet the hands that feed them.
-Fish appear to cope with an amazing variety of feeding regimes.
-Many fish keepers just throw in a handful once a day and just make sure that it is all eaten with a minute or so.
-Many go away for a fortnights holiday and don’t feed at all over the period.
-Fish are nothing if not adaptable.
+Fish eat an amazing variety of foodstuffs.

-The amount of fish food given each day is, in fact, the basis that I prefer to use when calculating the size and type of filtration system, the fish stocking rates, aeration techniques, fish production capabilities and aquaponic grow bed design.
+The amount of fish food given each day is, in fact, the basis that I use when calculating the size and type of any filtration system.
 It is a much more relevant figure than, for instance, the pond volume that is so often used in these type of calculations.
 Some of the more enlightened koi filter manufacturers now give guidelines concerning how much fish feed their filters will purify.
-Over the year’s scientists have come up with a range of guidelines concerning how much oxygen is required, how much ammonia is produced and how much suspended solids are produced, all expressed in terms of kg. of feed given.

 Fish Feed Quality

-Many fish keeper have their favourite food that they have arrived at over many years of trial and error.
-Each food will have a fundamental influence on not only fish appetite and growth but also the quantity and quality of waste products that are produced.
+Many fish keepers have their favourite food that they have arrived at over many years of trial and error.
+Each food will have a fundamental influence on not only fish appetite and growth but also the quantity and quality of waste products that are produced and hence have a profound affect on the pond water quality.
 Some foods are much less polluting than others.
 Some foods are much more nutritious than others.
-The popular ‘pond sticks’ contain comparatively low levels of nutrients so fish need to eat more of them to obtain adequate levels of nutrients.
-The following points are applicable to fish in general and form the basis of my recommendations.
+The popular ‘pond sticks’ contain comparatively low levels of nutrients so pond fish need to eat more of them to obtain adequate levels of nutrients.
+The following points are applicable to feeding fish in general.

 - Use an expanded, floating pellet.
 As well as the obvious point that uneaten food is easy to detect an expanded pellet also produces less waste for the filter to deal with.

 - A protein level of at least 40 %.
-Young fish in particular benefit from a slightly higher protein level as do carnivorous fish such as trout.
+Young fish in particular benefit from a high protein level as do carnivorous fish such as trout.

 - The inclusion of astaxanthin and /or spirulina if colour intensity is important as it is for most ornamental fish such as goldfish and koi.